yuchiki/YuchiKaml/README.md

 ## What is this

 This is an interpreter of YuchiKaml, a toy language designed by me.
 YuchiKaml is a dynamic typed language with ML-like surface grammar.
+For further specification, see the [document](document/main.pdf)

 This interpreter is written for my personal purpose to get accustomed with Sprache.